Trump says he’s not backing down on tariffs, calls them ‘medicine’ as markets reel - WTOP News

 “There doesn’t have to be a recession.
 Who knows how the market is going to react in a day, in a week?”
 Bessent said.
 “What we are looking at is building the long-term economic fundamentals for prosperity.”

-U.S. stock futures dropped on Sunday evening as the tariffs continued to roil the markets.
-Dow Jones Industrial Average and S&P 500 futures fell nearly 4% while Nasdaq futures were down nearly 5%.
+U.S. stock futures dropped on Sunday night as the tariffs continued to roil the markets.
+S&P 500 futures were down 2.5% while that for the Dow Jones Industrial Average shed 2.1%.
+Nasdaq futures were down 3.1%.
 Even the price of bitcoin, which held relatively stable last week, fell nearly 6% Sunday.

+Asian shares, meanwhile, nosedived.
+Tokyo’s Nikkei 225 index lost nearly 8% shortly after the market opened.
+By midday, it was down 6%.
+A circuit breaker briefly suspended trading of Topix futures after an earlier sharp fall in U.S. futures.
+Chinese markets also tumbled, with Hong Kong’s Hang Seng dropping 9.4%, while the Shanghai Composite index lost 6.2%.

 Trump’s tariff blitz, announced April 2, fulfilled a key campaign promise as he acted without Congress to redraw the rules of global trade.
 It was a move decades in the making for Trump, who has long denounced foreign trade deals as unfair to the U.S. He is gambling that voters will be willing to endure higher prices for everyday items to enact his economic vision.